Smit-Kadivar/Smit-Kadivar/README.md

 📫 Reach me via email at: smitkadivar7@gmail.com

 🎓 Pre-Final Year IT student passionate about Cloud Computing, DevOps, and Automation.<br>
-💼 B.Tech in IT from DEPSTAR - CHARUSAT, with a Diploma in IT from Lukhdhirji Engineering College - Morbi. 🌟 Preferred Languages: Java.
+💼 B.Tech in IT from DEPSTAR - CHARUSAT, with a Diploma in IT from Lukhdhirji Engineering College - Morbi.